fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

    * - 4.
 Sum
      - If a value is provided, 20 for instance, then all numerical values within the Text Response Grid must add up to that ceiling.
 This option is blank by default.
    * - 5.
 Sum Label
      - By default, this option is “The values should add up to {x}.
-Currently: {y}”
+Currently: {y}”, where x represents the required value, eg., 100, while y indicates the values presently entered, eg., 98

+A text response grid question type has the following Question Choice available

+ * Optional
+ * Multiline
+ * Columns

 Multiple Choice Grid
 ^^^^^^^^^^^^^^^^^^^^